chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    New in Chef Client 12.6.

 ``-t TEMPLATE``, ``--bootstrap-template TEMPLATE``
    The bootstrap template to use.
 This may be the name of a bootstrap template---``chef-full``, for example---or it may be the full path to an Embedded Ruby (ERB) template that defines a custom bootstrap.
-Default value: ``chef-full``, which installs the chef-client using the omnibus installer on all supported platforms.
+Default value: ``chef-full``, which installs the chef-client using the Chef installer on all supported platforms.

    New in Chef Client 12.0.